jessethebuilder/slate/source/index.html.md

 save and create orders, send notifications to app-owners and customers, process payments, and store/serve data commerce-related data via this API.

-Please see [The Forge](http://localhost:3000.com) for detials on how to set up an Account and get an API Token.
+Please see [The Forge](http://localhost:3000.com) for details on how to set up an Account and get an API Token.

 # Authentication